tahmid-khan-hub/Thread-Qube/README.md

 ---

 ### ✨ Key Features
-- **🧑‍💼 Role-Based Dashboards**
-  Separate dashboards for users and admins, with features based on role privileges

 - **📝 Post Management**
   Users can create new posts and manage (edit/delete) their existing ones

 - **👤 User Profile**
-  View profile and membership status (editing not supported)
+  View profile and membership status

 - **📢 Admin Announcements**
   Admins can create and manage platform-wide announcements

 - **👥 User Management (Admin)**
-  Admins can view, promote, or manage user roles and take moderation actions
+  Admins can view, promote or manage user roles and take moderation actions

 - **🚩 Report Handling**
-  Users can report inappropriate comments; admins can review and take action
+  Users can report inappropriate comments, admins can review and take action

 - **💳 Gold Membership**
   Users can upgrade to Gold Membership via secure Stripe payment integration